 13. Improve & Track Your Credit

-Paying all your bills on time each month makes a great start on improving your credit.
+Paying all your bills on time each month is a great start to improving your credit.
 Paying off all your credit cards in full each month takes you one step further.

 As you pay off your credit cards, don’t close them.
 The credit bureaus look at the average age of your accounts and reward you for holding accounts for a long time.
 Read up on the other ways to improve your credit score to keep boosting it even further.

 Use a tool like Credit Karma to track your credit score each month.
 Your score will naturally rise based on the habits outlined above, but the credit bureaus make far more mistakes than most Americans realize.

 Pro tip: If your credit score is lower than you’d like, sign up for Experian Boost.
 It’s free and it’ll give your credit score an instant boost.

 Lifestyle Changes That Reinforce Wealth & Happiness

 You don’t need money to be happy — but it certainly helps.